skuldnet/website/people/_posts/2017-12-18-jszczotka.md

 researchgate:
 ---

-PhD student in the Institute of Psychology, Jagiellonian University.
+Psychology student in the Institute of Psychology, Jagiellonian University.
+Diamond Grant recipient.